-Explore our site to learn more about the programs we sponsor locally and read on for more information about the Healthy Monday campaigns.
+Healthy Monday offers many programs to address different aspects of wellness.
 Click on any of the logo images to visit the Monday Campaigns website where you can access free resources to use in your own Healthy Monday campaign.
-Or, check out these resources to help kick off your Healthy Monday campaign.
+Or, check out these resources to kick off your Healthy Monday campaign.

-Move it on Monday and commit to staying fit all week.
-The Centers for Disease Control and Prevention Recommends 2 1/2 hours of physical activity every week for most adults, but many find it challenging to meet this requirement.
+Move it on Monday and commit to staying active all week to reach the Centers for Disease Control and Prevention’s recommended 2 1/2 hours of physical activity each week.
 Move it Monday can be used by organizations to encourage people to start the week off active by taking the stairs, going to the gym or doing a Monday Mile walk.
-Free resources to get started with Move it Monday and the Monday Mile are here: Monday Mile toolkit.
+Free resources to get started with Move it Monday and the Monday Mile can be found in the Monday Mile toolkit.

 Meatless Monday is an international movement designed to encourage people to reduce their meat consumption by 15%.
 On average, Americans are consuming too much red and processed meat, which leads to a greater intake of saturated fat.
-Excess saturated fat in the diet can contribute to heart and other chronic diseases.
 One day a week, eat more fruits, vegetables, grains and beans and less meat to reduce your risk of developing chronic, preventable conditions like heart disease, stroke, obesity, diabetes and certain types of cancer.
 Consuming less meat is good for the environment too, limiting our carbon footprint and preserving precious resources like water and fossil fuels.
 Interested in starting Meatless Monday?
-Check out these toolkits: Meatless Monday toolkit, Meatless Monday restaurant kit, Meatless Monday campus kit, Meatless Monday community kit, Meatless Monday K-12 kit.
+Visit the Meatless Monday website for free resources and toolkits.

 The Kids Cook Monday campaign provides a weekly opportunity for families to cook and eat together.
 The Kids Cook Monday website features weekly family-friendly recipes with tips for helping kids of all ages learn valuable kitchen skills.
-There are resources available for families and educators: Kids Cook Monday kit for families, Kids Cook Monday kit for educators.
+There are resources available for families and educators on the Kids Cook Monday website.